-- 2.3 Priory Colleagues have a duty to safeguard and promote the welfare and protection of children and young people and adults at risk.
+- 2.1 This policy sets out the statutory requirements that apply to Priory to ensure the safeguarding of children, young people and adults at risk of harm or abuse.
+It should be read alongside the policies listed above and associated forms referenced in the following policy body. - 2.2 Priory Colleagues have a duty to safeguard and promote the welfare and protection of children and young people and adults at risk.
 This Includes supporting the Home Office Counter Terrorism strategy CONTEST, which includes a specific focus on PREVENT (see OP08.1 Responding to Suspected Radicalisation).
-Throughout this document, the phrase 'service user' or 'individual' are used to represent 'children, young people, and adults at risk' which includes those vulnerable to violent extremism and radicalisation. - Equality and diversity are crucial to safeguarding.
+Throughout this document, the phrase 'service user' or 'individual' are used to represent 'children, young people, and adults at risk' which includes those vulnerable to violent extremism and radicalisation. - 2.3 Equality and diversity are crucial to safeguarding.
 Throughout the development of this document, we have given due regard to the need to eliminate discrimination, harassment and victimisation, to advance equality of opportunity, and to foster good relations between people who share a relevant protected characteristic (as cited in the Equality Act 2010).
 The following have also been considered accordingly in the development of this document: European Convention on Human Rights, the UN Convention on Rights of the Child and the UN Convention on Rights of Persons with Disabilities.
 This policy will not discriminate, either directly or indirectly, on the grounds of the nine protected characteristics (age; disability; gender reassignment; marriage and civil partnership; pregnancy and maternity; race; religion and belief; sex; and sexual orientation).
-See HR04.1 Equality, Diversity and Inclusion - 2.5 Everyone has the right to live their lives free from harm, violence and abuse including being free from any type of exploitation.
-This right is underpinned by the duty on public agencies under the Human Rights Act (1998) to intervene proportionately to protect the rights of citizens and specifically for care agencies in the Care Act 2014 (as amended), and its statutory guidance document (which applies in England only). - 2.6 This policy aligns with the 'The Wales Safeguarding Procedures' for children and adults at risk of abuse and neglect (the national Wales Safeguarding Procedures) which detail the essential roles and responsibilities for practitioners to ensure that they safeguard children and adults who are at risk of abuse and neglect.
-The Procedures help practitioners apply the legislation 'Social Services and Wellbeing (Wales) Act 2014' and statutory safeguarding guidance 'Working Together to Safeguard People'.

-- 2.7 This policy aligns with 'The Children (Northern Ireland) Order 1995 and 'Adult Safeguarding: Prevention and Protection in Partnership' Northern Ireland's national policy for safeguarding adults at risk. - 2.8 There are different approaches across the UK due to different legislation and guidance for the different countries.
+See HR04.1 Equality, Diversity and Inclusion - 2.4 Everyone has the right to live their lives free from harm, violence and abuse including being free from any type of exploitation.
+This right is underpinned by the duty on public agencies under the Human Rights Act (1998) to intervene proportionately to protect the rights of citizens and specifically for care agencies in the Care Act 2014 (as amended), and its statutory guidance document (which applies in England only). - This policy aligns with the 'The Wales Safeguarding Procedures' for children and adults at risk of abuse and neglect (the national Wales Safeguarding Procedures) which detail the essential roles and responsibilities for practitioners to ensure that they safeguard children and adults who are at risk of abuse and neglect.
+The Procedures help practitioners apply the legislation 'Social Services and Wellbeing (Wales) Act 2014' and statutory safeguarding guidance 'Working Together to Safeguard People'. - 2.6 This policy aligns with 'The Children (Northern Ireland) Order 1995 and 'Adult Safeguarding: Prevention and Protection in Partnership' Northern Ireland's national policy for safeguarding adults at risk. - 2.7 There are different approaches across the UK due to different legislation and guidance for the different countries.
 However, across the UK Safeguarding is regarded as everyone's responsibility. - Abuse is the violation of an individual's civil or human rights by others.
 Such violations may be intentional or unintentional, and may be a single act or repeated over a period of time, by one person or several people.
 The purpose of this policy is to enable colleagues to be able to recognise instances of abuse and to address them effectively.
 This involves the prevention of abuse, early detection, protection and work with service users following interventions to combat and mitigate further abuse including reducing the risks service users are faced with.

-2.10 CHILDREN AND YOUNG PEOPLE:
+2.9 CHILDREN AND YOUNG PEOPLE: